| |

 This

-course is no amuse bouche, as the photo galleries
+course is no amuse bouche, as the photo

-photos of our clients summiting the three Alpine
+photos of our clients summiting the three

-giants of Mont Blanc, Matterhorn and the Eiger.
+Alpine giants of Mont Blanc, Matterhorn and

-This fortnight course enables you to ascend this
+the Eiger.
+This fortnight course enables you

-mighty trilogy with qualified IFMGA guides. |
+IFMGA guides. |

 |